Sparronator9999/YAMDCC/Docs/MSI EC Research.md

 ## `0x8A..0x91`

-Stores the fan curve for the GPU fan profile.
+Stores the fan profile for the GPU fan.

 `0x91` appears to be tied to `0x88`, which doesn't appear to have its own temperature down threshold.
 This value is also set to `0x64` (100% fan speed)